w28l30/Eaten/README.md

 ---------------------
 Important:

-This appliation used many framework and api of others, and i will add the copyright in it later.
+This appliation used many frameworks and api of others, and i will add the copyright in it later.
 Sorry about that!